al-ce/karaml/README.md

 ## ✨ Features

 - Complex modifications on a single line of yaml
 - Map complex events (app launches, shell commands, etc.), enable layers (set variables), and require conditions with shorthand syntax
 - Events for when a key is tapped, held, and released in a sequential array (rather than k/v pairs)
 - Simple schema for requiring mandatory or optional modifiers in a pseudo-Vim style
+- Multiple frontmost-app conditions in a single yaml map
-- Aliases for symbols, shifted keys, and complex names (e.g. `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
+- Aliases for symbols, shifted keys, and complex names (e.g.
+  `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
 - Accepts regular Karabiner JSON in an 'appendix' table so all cases Karaml can't or doesn't plan to handle can still be in one config
 - Automatically update your `karabiner.json` or write to the complex modifications folder and import manually
-- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that won't create an actual modification, even if you wrote it in the equivalent Karabiner-compatible JSON
+- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that won't create a working modification, and tell you why (no more hunting for typos in your key codes)

 ## ❓ Why this project